- Lake Boating Hours: Sunrise to Sunset

 - Vessel operators may not operate at a speed and proximity to another vessel to cause either vessel to swerve at the last minute to avoid collision Speeding, racing or reckless operation of a PWC is strictly prohibited and illegal

 - When pulling a skier, the PWC must be designed to carry 3 persons, and carry no more than two with one passenger designated as the observer

 Waterskiing, Wakeboarding, Tubing

-- Additional Lake Use Regulations can be found here.
+Additional Lake Use Regulations can be found on the Code Publishing website.